reorproject/reor/README.md

 4. When crafting new thoughts or ideas, seeing similar thoughts or ideas can enhance that process.

 ### Features
-- Chat with your notes.
+- Q&A across corpus of notes.
 - See similar notes in a sidebar within the Markdown editor.
 - Semantic search.
 - WYSIWYG Markdown editor.